 2. Combat unsustainable trade in shark and ray products through listing the top species of sharks and rays in global trade on CITES Appendices and implementing those listings; and

-3. Promote the sustainability of shark and ray fishing through the adoption and implementation of conservation and management measures through international forums and in priority countries.
+3. Combat unsustainable shark and ray fishing through the adoption and implementation of conservation and management measures through international forums and in priority countries.

 The Small Grant Fund supports these priorities by providing grants that do not exceed $25,000 and one-year duration.
-Small Grant proposals are solicited twice a year through a request for proposals and approximately 10 projects will be funded from each request.
+Small Grant proposals are solicited twice a year through a request for proposal process; up to 10 projects will be funded from each request.
 There is no guarantee that the submission of a Small Grant proposal will lead to funding.

 Types of projects eligible for Small Grants include: